 I like to use natural products whenever possible in both my garden and in my home, so I was excited to make some homemade citrus cleaner.

-Store your container in a dark, cool place like your pantry or cupboard for approximately 2 – 3 weeks.
+- Store your container in a dark, cool place like your pantry or cupboard for approximately 2 to 3 weeks.

-After a couple of weeks, it is time to make your citrus cleaner.
-Strain the citrus peel/vinegar mixture through a strainer to get rid of any pulp, etc.
+- Strain the citrus peel/vinegar mixture through a strainer to get rid of any pulp, etc.

 You now have a natural, inexpensive and effective all-purpose cleaner that can be used for surfaces such as floors, stovetops, appliances and glass.
 Your new citrus cleaner will also work well on non-porous countertops, but should NOT be used for marble or granite counters since the vinegar could etch them.

 This cleaner is so easy to make and costs just pennies.
 If you don’t have enough citrus peels at first, simply freeze them until you have enough to fill an entire jar.